HaibinLai/HaibinLai/README.md

 Motto: Don't build a castle on a swamp

-I am enthusatic in Astronmy, and I built a **Radio telescope** observing 21 centimeter lineorHI line in my University.
+I am enthusatic in Astronmy, and I built a **Radio telescope** observing 21 centimeter lineorHI line in SUSTech.

 ![telescope](https://github.com/user-attachments/assets/5f786a5d-3277-4884-9b02-e0b637119022)